top of page

 The annals of deep-sea exploration have long been adorned with tales of the enigmatic condition known as nitrogen narcosis.
 These early encounters with underwater bewilderment date back to the nascent days of diving technology, where pioneers ventured underwater, their experiences yielding intriguing insights.

 In the record of diving history, 1834 marks a significant milestone.
 It was in this year that a French researcher by the name of Victor Junod first chronicled the intriguing effects of nitrogen narcosis.
 Junod eloquently described this underwater phenomenon, noting that "the functions of the brain are activated, imagination is lively, thoughts have a peculiar charm, and, in some persons, symptoms of intoxication are present."
-At the time, Junod speculated that narcosis was the result of high-pressure gases causing a small increase in blood flow, thereby stimulating nerve centers.
+At the time, Junod speculated that narcosis was the result of high-pressure gases causing a slight increase in blood flow, thereby stimulating nerve centers.

 Fast forward to 1881, and we encounter another perspective.
 A physician named Walter Moxon proposed a theory, positing that pressure forced blood into inaccessible areas of the body, leading to stagnant blood, which somehow induced emotional changes.
 Simultaneously, other scholars delved into the psychological facets, suggesting that latent claustrophobia might underlie the mysteries of nitrogen narcosis.